 - no explanation of the test procedures

-- not even the flimsiest effort at polite conversation
+- not even the flimsiest effort at common courtesy

 To them, I was merely the 1 o’clock appointment, the obstacle between them and their next coffee break, just a piece of meat on a slab – but worse, an invisible piece of meat.

-She followed up immediately with her staff, returned my calls promptly, and even solicited my input about how
+She followed up immediately with the two techs, returned my calls promptly, and even solicited my input about how

 in her cardiac department might be further improved.